4 examples of how automated notifications can guide remote users to solve simple issues right away

 As I mentioned, these are just some of my favourite ideas, but Lakeside has more than 800 detections that can trigger an engagement (or “sensors,” as we like to call them) and these are growing monthly.
 We’re just starting our journey toward greater engagements, and I’m looking forward to what other innovations the future brings.

-Discover More about Employee Engagements
+Discover More About Employee Engagements

-Learn how Lakeside's Digital Experience Cloud can help IT detect issues and provide solutions for users.
+Learn how Lakeside’s Digital Experience Cloud can help IT detect issues and provide solutions for users.
+Request a custom demo today.